snowdj/allanino.github.io/photography.md

   feature: god_rays.jpg
 ---

 I love photography, so all the pictures you see in this website is my own work.
-Just keep in mind that I'm a learner and a hobbist with doesn't even have his own equipment.
+Just keep in mind that I'm a learner and a hobbist who doesn't even have his own equipment.
 I thanks my father for being such a nice guy, allowing me to use his equipment and teaching me all the basics.

 Take a look at some of my pictures and feel free to join me at Flickr!